christinecheng1229/REDesignR/README.md

 developed using R version ‘4.5.1’, platform ‘x86_64-w64-mingw32/x64’, and running under ‘Windows 11 x64 (build 26100)’.

+TODO: expand on novelty e.g., - Visualize digest results (and compatibility matrices) in one workflow. - certain R packages(REDseq) and web tools (RestrictionMapper) help visualize digests as restriction maps, however none/not many visualize results as agarose gel, which can help scientists validate their wet lab results with the simulation.
+This is a critical step in ensuring the digestion performed as expected and won’t confound downstream experiments/results.

 ## Installation

 To install the latest version of the package: